killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 Outcomes, effects, impacts, etc. -- they matter.
 It matters how you made someone hurt with what you said, did, didn't say, didn't do, ignored, glossed over, and more.
 Recognizing that, and creating situations for different, more healthy, more happy outcomes in the future, is a big project, and something I [still] believe rests under the mantle of social justice.

-And so do intentions.
-We can hold space for intentions while recognizing the outcomes of the actions.
-Doing so allows us to notice the gap between the intended outcome and reality, and figure out how to build a bridge.
+What's changed is that I don't see how we can do any of that while ignoring intentions.

 There's room for both.
 There always has been.
 We've recognized this is limited (and increasingly dogmatic) ways, or with certain caveats.
+And a lot of us have felt this on some level, that our intentions _do_ matter, or the intentions of people we're talking to (they matter if they were benevolent, and they matter if they were malicious).

 By writing off people's intentions we've been writing off people.
-Lumping them into a them.
-Increasing the number of problems and decreasing the number of problem solvers.
+Lumping them into a "them," where everyone who caused harm goes, whether it was careless, intentional, or a backfire of a good intention.
+And we treat them as all being the same, increasing the number of problems and decreasing the number of problem solvers.

+We can hold space for intentions while recognizing the outcomes of the actions.
+Not only is this humane, but doing so is necessary for us to notice the gap between the intended outcome and reality, and figure out how to build a bridge.

 Inviting intentions is adding another plate to the mix, something else we need to spin and tend to.
 And it will require us to hone skills and competencies, be patient and compassionate, find ways to hold nuance and remedy conflict and repair wounds.
 It will make it hard for us to silence people, to shut them down without feeling bad about it, or to shut them up and feel good.